June 3, 2016

 It has nice architecture and also; yes, some outstanding industrial.
 Notably, there are a few breweries.
 The largest is the Budweiser, where it's possible to take public tours.
 Yey!

-Out of all the breweries I was lucky to see, this was easily the best.
-The tour was engaging, showing a lot of the stunning complex, and introducing bits of Bud's history.
+This was easily the best of all the breweries I was lucky to see.
+The tour was engaging, showing much of the stunning complex and introducing bits of Bud's history.

 …and got lost in the maze of climbing frames, slides, and bridges all around.

 It took me a good hour before I found my way out of it.
 I wouldn't think I'd say that, but it was fantastic.
-If you have ever built a treehouse as a kid, or some fortress from cardboard, this would be your cup of tea.
+If you have ever built a treehouse or some fortress from cardboard as a kid, this would be your cup of tea.

 Once I had enough, I drove to see the Cathedral Basilica of Saint Louis, a 100 years old church with the world's largest mosaic collection.
 It was 20 minutes before their closing time when I arrived, but as I took the door handle, I found out they had shut already.
 I was a bit disappointed but accepted that I won't see the interior.